-We frequently see “documentation” as a top problem customers want to improve.
+We frequently see “documentation” listed as a top problem customers want to improve.
 It’s a familiar problem for many teams: documentation can easily become outdated or disorganized.
 Sometimes the issue is that the documentation is poorly written, other times there are specific areas that are under-documented.
 We’ve started interviewing leaders to understand what exactly they’re doing to improve their documentation process so we can distill their approaches for others to learn from.

 Upon joining Canonical, Daniele was tasked with transforming their documentation with the aim of creating a technical documentation practice that represents a standard of excellence in the industry.
 That means Daniele has spent a lot of time thinking about this problem—but when we asked if other teams could reasonably apply his strategy, he said “most teams don’t need to ‘work harder’ at documentation, they just need to do it in the right way.”